 For example, a rear-ender car accident is cheaper and easier to litigate than complex mesothelioma, or Jones Act cruise ship man overboard claims.

 A person fighting a cruise company should possess knowledge of the contract, criminal, and other laws may be needed in your type of case.
 Generally, the better trained the lawyer, the higher their Lodestar or attorney's fee value.

 Many websites will quote $62 to be the mean average hourly wage for most lawyers.
 But these statistics don’t always apply to PI lawyers.
 Commonly known is that personal injury lawyers can easily make above $70,000 every year.
 Because PI lawyers work on a contingency, they get paid a percentage of what they collect.

-What percentage do lawyers take for personal injury?
+What percentage do lawyers take for winning personal injury cases?

 Many state statutes limit the percentage your lawyer can charge as a contingency fee.
 California lets the parties decide what's fair in most cases.
 Generally, PI lawyers take 33.33% of the gross amount of your situation before filing a lawsuit.

 However, minors compromises and individual cases involving incompetents see fee reductions to 25% quite often.

-- The normal fee arrangement is 33.33% if your lawyers settle before litigation.
+- The usual fee arrangement is 33.33% if your lawyers settle before litigation.

 - If the lawyer has to file suit, their take increases to 40%.

 - If they collect punitive damages or have to go to trial, the fee can go as high as 50% of our case.